clintwebb/skip/README.md

 # finds another line named 'End:'
 cat somefile.txt | skip before "Data:" after "End:"

+# This is a slightly odd one, and can be done by some other tools anyway.. but adding for some convenience.
+# 'all' will skip everything after that point.
+In this example, we are skipping 3 lines, displaying 4 lines, and
+# then skipping everything after that.
+cat somefile.txt | skip 3 0 0 0 0 all

+# alternatively to set a specific number of zeros... can do this
+cat somefile.txt | skip 3 `printf '0 %.0s' {1..4}` all
 ```

 It should be noted that the order of the command options matter.
 They are taken into account, in the order that they are specified.